vippsas/vipps-woocommerce/readme.txt

 == Contributing on Github ==
 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

+== Upgrade Notice ==

+= 1.4.5  =
+This version rewrites all cart-manipulation so that just the main session cart is used for all operations.
+This should improve shipping calculations, compatibility and cart handling for aborted orders with Express Checkout.
+As a bonus, WooCommerce Product Bundles bundles are now supported (though this is a bit experimental).

 == Frequently Asked Questions ==

 = In which countries can I use Vipps? =